🚚 Same day dispatch before 2pm (business days). See rates here. Have a question? ☎️ 1300 783 113

 H3N2 has been circulating in humans for decades, but like all influenza viruses, it constantly changes through small genetic mutations.
 When enough of these changes accumulate, scientists classify the virus into new subgroups or “subclades.”
 Subclade K is simply the latest version within this ongoing evolutionary process.

-This new subclade was first detected in mid-year and has since been observed spreading across parts of the Northern Hemisphere, including Europe, the United States, and Asia.
+This subclade was first detected in mid-year and has since been observed spreading across parts of the Northern Hemisphere, including Europe, the United States, and Asia.
 While it carries a distinct genetic signature, it remains closely related to the H3N2 strains people have been exposed to in previous flu seasons.

 Read related article: Influenza 101: Everything You Need to Know About Influenza

 Subclade K has attracted attention largely because of how quickly it appeared and spread during recent flu seasons in parts of the Northern Hemisphere.
-Scientists noted that a high proportion of circulating influenza A (H3N2) samples belonged to this new subclade, which prompted closer monitoring.
+Scientists noted that a high proportion of circulating influenza A (H3N2) samples belonged to this subclade, which prompted closer monitoring.

 How is subclade K spreading globally?